Skip to main

 Goals, Objectives, and Competencies

 To prepare effective practitioners to work with children, families, schools, and other systems, the faculty has organized specialist training around five main domains.
 These domains are sub-divided into distinct objectives and competencies subsequently evaluated by a number of student skills or outcomes.
-These competencies are measured regularly via multiple methods, including but not limited to: curricula, master’s exam; praxis exam; practicum evaluations; case study/portfolio and internship evaluations.
-All of these components serve a tri-fold purpose:
+These competencies are measured regularly via multiple methods, including but not limited to: curricula, master’s exam; praxis exam; practicum evaluations; case study/portfolio, and internship evaluations.
+All these components serve a tri-fold purpose:

 1. to assure that students are meeting competency benchmarks expected of them at their various stages of training;